Top Ten Most Revolutionary Actors and Actresses of All Time

 1 Charlie Chaplin Sir Charles Spencer "Charlie" Chaplin, KBE (16 April 1889 – 25 December 1977) was an English comic actor, filmmaker, and composer who rose to fame in the silent era.
 He is considered one of the most important figures in the history of the film industry.

-He created a new, revolutionary style of acting that few other actors have been able to replicate, thus becoming an acting legend.
+Jack Nicholson created a new, revolutionary style of acting.
+Few other actors have been able to replicate it, cementing his status as an acting legend.

-His influence on physical comedy is rivaled only by Charlie Chaplin.
-He revolutionized film, being one of the first actors in business.
+Buster Keaton's influence on physical comedy is rivaled only by Charlie Chaplin.
+He was one of the first actors in the business and played a significant role in revolutionizing film.

 5 Meryl Streep Mary Louise "Meryl" Streep is an American actress.
 Cited in the media as the "best actress of her generation", Streep is particularly known for her versatility in her roles, transformation into the characters she plays, and her accent adaptation.

-She won so many awards that we lost count, completely proving she is one of the greatest actresses of all time.
+Meryl Streep has won so many awards that we have lost count.
+This proves that she is one of the greatest actresses of all time.

-She became known as the first lady of the silent screen for how she was virtually the first actress to act in a film.
+Lillian Gish became known as the first lady of the silent screen.
+She was virtually the first actress to act in a film.

-She won many honors, and started a whole new type of acting with her breathy voice and hourglass figure.
-Very famous and influential.
+Marilyn Monroe won many honors and introduced a new style of acting with her breathy voice and hourglass figure.
+She is both famous and influential.

 8 Marlon Brando Marlon Brando, Jr. was an American actor, film director, and activist.
 He is credited with bringing a gripping realism to film acting, and is often cited as one of the greatest and most influential actors of all time.
 He died on July 1, 2004 at the age of 80.